Sending your ad traffic to a high-converting Facebook landing page is likely the single best (and easiest) way to maximize your Facebook ad spend.

 Setting up your Facebook ad campaign involves selecting an objective: AKA determining what measurement (metric) you want the Facebook ad algorithm to optimize for on your behalf.

-Facebook recently introduced landing page views as a new optimization (though it is not yet available to all users).
+Facebook recently introduced landing page views as a new optimization.

 In the past, you probably selected Link Click optimization, which targets an audience that is most likely to click on the link in your ad.
 However, with Landing Page View optimization, you’re able to target people who are most likely to click on your Facebook ad AND wait for your landing page to fully load.
 (That’s kind of incredible, isn’t it?)